Elizabeth Shepherd and Michael Occhipinti

-Able to perform intimate shows as a duo, or large festival stages as a larger 4-6 piece group, Elizabeth Shepherd and Michael Occhipinti have done multiple tours across Canada, the U.S., Mexico, and performed together in Germany for the first time in 2017.
-The two are now securing dates for a tour in Europe in May 2018.
+Michael Occhipinti’s guitar work has been called “miraculous” and paired with Elizabeth’s unique cool and soulful delivery, the two have received a dozen nominations for Canada’s Juno Award.
+Able to perform intimate shows as a duo, or large festival stages as a larger group, Elizabeth Shepherd and Michael Occhipinti have done multiple tours across Canada, the U.S., Mexico, and Europe.
+Elizabeth Shepherd’s group with Michael will be touring Canada in November 2018, and the two will return to Europe in 2019.

 About Elizabeth Shepherd:

 “Whether you’re a hipster, a purist or a Diana Krall-loving softie, she will win you over.” ~Montreal Gazette

 Velvety-voiced pianist Elizabeth Shepherd arrived on the international scene in 2006 when herdebut album Start To Move was voted one of the Top 3 jazz albums of the year by the listener of the influential Gilles Peterson Show on BBC Radio Worldwide.
 Since then, the globetrotting

 souljazz innovator has released five widely acclaimed records, picked up 4 JUNO nominations, and toured extensively in North America, Europe, Japan and Latin America.
 Her latest record, The Signal, has been hailed as a "masterpiece" and appeared on numerous Best-of-the-Year list across the world.